Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Introduction

-\begin{enumerate} \item (\cite{salvatore}) In characteristic $2$, there exists an element in $\EE_2^{-4,2}$ which is not annihilated by $d_2$. \item In characteristic $3$, there exists an element in $\EE_3^{-5,3}$ which is not annihilated by $d_3$. \end{enumerate} \end{thm} Part 1 (in homological context) has already been proved implicity by Salvatore \cite{salvatore}.
+\begin{enumerate} \item (\cite{salvatore}) In characteristic $2$, there exists an element in $\EE_2^{-4,2}$ which is not annihilated by the $d_2$-differential. \item In characteristic $\not=2$, the generator of $\EE_2^{-4,2}$ is annihilated by the $d_2$-differential. \item In characteristic $3$, there exists an element in $\EE_3^{-5,3}$ which is not annihilated by the $d_3$-differential. \end{enumerate} \end{thm} The homological version of part 1 of this theorem has already been proved implicity by Salvatore \cite{salvatore}.
+The computation of an obstruction given there essentially includes the computation of the dual differential.
 Turchin \cite{turchin} introduced a notion of divided product which produces elements of Sinha's (or Vassiliev's) sequence in terms of graphs.
-The whole of the products forms an interesting subcomplex of a page of Sinha's sequence.
-The elements in parts 1 and 2 of Theorem \ref{Tmain} correspond to the products $\langle Z_1,Z_1\rangle$ and $\langle Z_1, Z_2\rangle$ in the notation of \cite{turchin}, respectively while we use a version reversing the order of vertexes.
-It might be interesting to compute $d_p$ of $\langle Z_1, Z_{p-1}\rangle$ for other primes $p$.\\ Theorem \ref{Tmain} can be related to formality.
+The products of certain graphs form an interesting subcomplex of a page of Sinha's sequence.
+In our cohomological computation, the elements in parts 1 and 3 of Theorem \ref{Tmain} correspond to the products $\langle Z_1,Z_1\rangle$ and $\langle Z_1, Z_2\rangle$ in the notation of \cite{turchin}, respectively while we use a version reversing the order of vertices (see Remark \ref{Rdiscussion}).
+The product $\langle Z_1, Z_{p-1}\rangle$ also represents non-trivial cycle in other positive characteristic $p$, and it might be interesting to compute its differentials.
+Since the elements involved in part 2 come from non-torsion elements, this might follow from a computation using techniques specific to characteristic 0 such as the configuration space integral, but this is the simplest example which illustrates how the 3-term relation is managed in our method, and the result is used in the proof of part 3.\\ Theorem \ref{Tmain} can be related to non-formality of the little 2-disks operad.
 Let $f:\mathcal{O}\to \mathcal{P}$ and $f':\mathcal{O}'\to \mathcal{P}'$ be maps of chain operads.
-A { quasi-isomorphism from $f$ to $f'$} is a commutative square
+A {\em quasi-isomorphism from $f$ to $f'$} is a commutative square